GibsonLab-GT/scMultiome-TFBS-Analysis/README.md

 This step takes in a list of genes and uses the gencode.v41.annotation.gtf file to obtained coordinates needed for defining cis-regulatory regions.

-    ./scripts/get_deg_coords.sh -g <gene_list.txt> -a <gencode_gtf_file> -o  <output_directory_path>
+    ./scripts/get_deg_coords.sh -g <gene_list.txt> -a <gencode_gtf_file> -o  <full_output_directory_path>

 #### 1.2) Find DARs overlapping gene body (TSS-500kb - TES+100kb)

 This step takes in the gene coordinates file from step 1 along with a DARs csv file and an output directory path to generate a file which pairs DEGs with DARs.
+The genelist_coords.txt file is created in the "Find gene coordiantes" step.

-    python ./scripts/find_overlapping_dars.py -g <gene_coordinates> -d <dars_file> -out <output_directory_path>
+    python ./scripts/find_overlapping_dars.py -g <genelist_coords.txt> -d <dars_list.txt> -out <full_output_directory_path>

 #### 1.3) Get DNA sequence for DARs overlapping DEGs
-This step takes in relevant DARs and obtains hg38 reference sequence as a fasta file via UCSC.
+This step takes in relevant DARs and obtains hg38 reference sequences as a fasta file via UCSC.
+The dars_degs.txt file is generated in the "Find DARs overlapping gene body (TSS-500kb - TES+100kb)" step.

-    ./scripts/get_seqs.sh -d $dars_degs -o <output_directory_path>
+    ./scripts/get_seqs.sh -d <dars_degs.txt> -o <full_output_directory_path>

 #### 1.4) Query DARs for TFBS

 This step takes in the DARs found to overlap DEGs and scan the sequences for potential TFBS for TFs of interest and outputs TFs linked to DEGs via DARs

-    ./scripts/query_gene_for_tfbs.sh -d $dars_degs -t $detfs_list -o $output_dir
+    ./scripts/query_gene_for_tfbs.sh -d <dars_degs.txt> -t <detfs_list.txt> -o <full_output_directory_path>

 ### **Step 2.)** Generate adjacency matrix

 This script generates an adjacency matrix for a selected set of genes and transcription factors to summarize potential regulatory relationships.
 The output is used for generating a circos plot for visualization.
+The Master_Summary.txt file is generated in the "Query DARs for TFBS" step.

-    python ./create_adj_matrix.py -g <gene_list> -d <detfs_list> -t <Master_Summary.txt> -p <path to TFBS Hits file> -o <output directory path>
+    python ./create_adj_matrix.py -g <gene_list.txt> -d <detfs_list.txt> -t <Master_Summary.txt> -p <path to TFBS Hits file> -o <full_output_directory_path>

 ### **Step 3.)** Plot interactions as a circos plot